danilocangucu/hsk-bikeapp/README.md

-# My Helsinki City Bike App
+# My Helsinki City Bike Single Page App

-Hello and welcome!
-I am Danilo and this is the README for my solution of [Solita's pre-assignment](https://github.com/solita/dev-academy-2023-exercise "Go to repo") for the Dev Academy 2023.
+Greetings and welcome!
+This is my solution for [Solita's pre-assignment](https://github.com/solita/dev-academy-2023-exercise "Go to repo") for the Dev Academy 2023.
+My name is Danilo and I am thrilled to present my work.

+Before diving into the code, I would like to express my gratitude to my colleague Iuliia Chipsanova for sharing her coding knowledge with me throughout the past year at Grit:Lab.
+I would also like to thank my boyfriend Jan Korte for his patience and valuable inputs on this project, despite hearing about "the bikes" every day.

+Creating this app has been a challenging month-long journey, and I am proud and excited to finally share the result with you.
+Throughout the process, I worked on it almost every day, updating both this GitHub repository and my [Trello dashboard](https://trello.com/invite/b/ZfZX3lh6/ATTIb4a6f262644d2a35c64ed7feeab6aaa76E194307/tasks).

+Now, let's take a closer look at the code!

 ## Table of Contents